rbenrax/upyOS/README.md

 Added user and password authentication for accessing the telnet and ftp servers.
 The user and password are stored in the `/etc/system.conf` file.
 If no password is set, authentication is disabled.

+To set a user and password use: setauth admin password password

 ### Android Development

 By starting `utelnetd` and `uftpd` on boot, you can develop remotely from **Android** using apps like **"Serial WiFi Terminal"** and **"Squircle CE"** from Google Play. **Termux** is also an excellent option as a telnet client.